BezzubovEgor/BezzubovEgor/README.md

 ### Hi, my name is Yahor Bezzubau 👋

-I'm a Senior Software Engineer with more than 5 years experience.

-#### BIO

-- 🏢 I'm currently working at Randstad Netherlands
-- 🔭 I'm working with React, ReactNative, Angular, Node.js, express.js and other technologies
-- ⚡ I like learn new technologies and try them
+I'm a Senior Software Engineer with 5 years practical experience in software design and development, experienced in JavaScript, Java and other langs.
+Has experience in the design and development of large distributed and micro-service systems.
+Good knowledge of most common technologies for these platforms (including various libraries and frameworks, both for server-side and client-side development: React.js, Vue.js, Angualr 2+, AngularJs, Node.js, Express.js, Loopback, Spring Boot, JPA, Hibernate and other).
+Genuine professional and personal interest to modern trends and technologies in data processing and mobile development, modern web technologies and so on.

 #### Langs